Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 Februari 2025 05.26.33 UTC
+- WIB: Kamis, 27 Februari 2025 06.24.41 UTC
-- WITA: Kamis, 27 Februari 2025 06.26.33 UTC
+- WITA: Kamis, 27 Februari 2025 07.24.41 UTC
-- WIT: Kamis, 27 Februari 2025 07.26.33 UTC
+- WIT: Kamis, 27 Februari 2025 08.24.41 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: friendship
+Kategori: technology